For complete details on competitive grants offered through Knox County Foundation, please review the Guidelines for Grantmaking.

 What are the deadlines to apply?

-To expedite consideration of Small Grant requests, and to provide adequate time for the review of Major Grant requests, two distinct applications procedures have been established by the Foundation:
+To expedite consideration of Small Grant and Summer Youth Enrichment Grant requests, and to provide adequate time for the review of Major Grant requests, three distinct applications procedures have been established by the Foundation:

-Small Grant applications (up to $10,000) are invited 4 times a year and must be received by January 15th, April 15th, July 15th, and October 15th for consideration at the end of each corresponding month.
+Small Grant applications (up to $10,000) are invited 4 times a year and must be received by January 15th, April 15th, July 15th, and October 15th, with the Expression of Intent due by the 15th of the month prior (see chart below).
 Applicants are encouraged to apply for funding earlier in the year as more of the funding pool will be available at that time.

-Major Grant applications (more than $10,000) are invited twice each year, and must be received by January 15th for February consideration or July 15th for August consideration.
+Major Grant applications (more than $10,000) are invited twice each year and must be received by January 15th for February consideration or July 15th for August consideration, with the Expression of Intent due by the 15th of the month prior (see chart below).
 The Foundation encourages organizations applying for funding of $50,000 or more to do so in the February round, as the majority of its large grant pool will be available for distribution at that time.

 How do we apply?